 Mineral-Surfaced Roofing: Asphalt shingles and roll roofing coated with granules for added protection.

 Modified Bitumen Roofing: Asphalt-based, best for shallow roofs, popular in North America.
-Also known as “mod bit.”
+Also known as mod bit.

 N

 No-Cutout Shingles: Shingles with a solid tab and no cutouts.
+Says what it does on the tin, I guess.

 Non-Veneer Panel: A wood-based panel without a laminated veneer that carries an APA span rating, such as wafer board or oriented strand board.